luc-ta/luc-ta.github.io/_posts/2026-01-20-commutative-quandles.md

 \[BE26\] V. Bardakov and M. Elhamdadi. _Idempotents and powers of ideals in quandle rings,_ 2026. arXiv:2601.07057

+\[BT26\] W. Burrows and C. Tuffley, _The rack congruence condition and half congruences in racks,_ to appear in J. Knot Theory Ramifications. doi:10.1142/S0218216525500865.

 \[ES01\] M. H. Escardo and A. K. Simpson, _A universal characterization of the closed Euclidean interval._ Proc.
 16th Annual IEEE Symposium on Logic in Comp.
 Sci.
 (2001), 115–125. doi:10.1109/LICS.2001.932488.

 \[Fr08\] P. Freyd, _Algebraic real analysis,_ Theory Appl.
 Categ. **20** (2008), no. 10, 215–306.
 MR2425550